bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/governance/user-guide.md

 If a proposal reaches the quorum (i.e., reaches the `quorumNumberRator` of the total voting power) and it passes (i.e., more than 50% of the voted voting power supports the proposal), it can be executed by the network.

-To execute a proposal, fistly the proposal needs to be queued by clicking the `Queue` button.
+To execute a proposal, firstly the proposal needs to be queued by clicking the `Queue` button.

 <img src="../img/gov/tally9.png" width="800"/>